AutoInnoMation/Appiumv7-to-v8-migration/README.md

                 .eventTimings();
 ```
 #### Explanation of Code
 1. "Appium:" tag have to use with capability name to tell server specifically that these are appium capabilities.
-Otherwise users will get error messages like :
+Otherwise users will get warning messages like :
  ```Java
 Jun 03, 2022 11:28:45 AM org.openqa.selenium.W3CCapabilityKeysValidator validateCapability
 WARNING: Support for Legacy Capabilities is deprecated; You are sending "deviceName" which is an invalid capability.
 Please update to W3C Syntax: https://www.selenium.dev/blog/2022/legacy-protocol-support/